airyballz/NeighborhoodMap/README.md

 # NeighborhoodMap

-# Information & Usage
+## Information & Usage
 Collects your friends current map locations and displays them on a map for easy viewing.

+## Resources
 Uses Google API and jsobnBlob API